ovh/docs/pages/cloud/dedicated/network_ipv6/guide.en-gb.md

 ### Troubleshooting

-If after testing your connection you are still experiencing problems, please open a support request and provide:
+If after testing your connection you are still experiencing problems, please create a support request to review your configurations.
+It is necessary to provide:
 - the operating system name and version you are using on your server
 - the name and directory of the network configuration file
 - the content of that file

-Our support team will happily review your configurations.

 ## Go further